A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

-We included \citet{brawner2018bootstrap}'s method, because, even though it was not originally designed for linear regression, a small adaptation would make it eligible.
-We modified both \citet{ferrando2020general}'s and \citet{brawner2018bootstrap}'s methods and obtained new versions of the methods to compare in the feasibility study.
-Importantly, we repurposed elements of the algorithm from \cite{ferrando2020general} to perform full inference with other mechanisms. \cite{ferrando2020general}'s approach employs a parametric bootstrap to approximate the distribution of the coefficients' estimator while accounting for the underlying data-generating distribution and the DP mechanism (see Algorithm 3 in \cite{ferrando2020general} for the method's implementation).
-Although the original method uses the Laplace mechanism to achieve DP, we can employ this same technique with other mechanisms after making some simple adaptations.
-For that reason, we adapted Algorithm 3 to compare the method's performance using the Analytic Gaussian mechanism from \cite{balle2018improving}, the mechanism in Algorithm 2 from \citet{sheffet2019old} (hereafter, the Wishart mechanism), and the mechanisms in Algorithm 2 from \cite{wang2019differentially} (hereafter, the Regularized Normal and Regularized Spherical Laplace mechanisms).
+We repurpose elements of the algorithm from \cite{ferrando2020general} to perform full inference with other mechanisms, increasing the number of testable methods from two to six. \cite{ferrando2020general}'s approach employs a parametric bootstrap to approximate the distribution of the coefficients' estimator while accounting for the underlying data-generating distribution and the DP mechanism (see Algorithm 3 in \cite{ferrando2020general}).
+Although the original method uses the Laplace mechanism, we can employ this same technique with other DP mechanisms after making some simple adaptations.
+Specifically, we adapt Algorithm 3 to be compatible with the Analytic Gaussian mechanism from \cite{balle2018improving}, Algorithm 2 from \citet{sheffet2019old} (hereafter, the Wishart mechanism), and both approaches in Algorithm 2 from \cite{wang2019differentially} (hereafter, the Regularized Normal and Regularized Spherical Laplace mechanisms).

-\cite{ferrando2020general}'s Algorithm 3 inputs are all functions of the noisy version of the summary statistics $S_H = S + H$, where $S=[X,Y]^t[X,Y]$ is the sufficient statistic for the linear model $Y = X\beta+\e$, $Y$ is the vector representing the observations for the response, $X$ is the design matrix, $\e$ is the vector of independent and identically distributed normal errors, and the matrix $H$ denotes the noise added to achieve differential privacy.
-Algorithm 3 also uses the parameter defining the corresponding DP mechanism, i.e., $\epsilon$, $\delta$, and the GS.
-Additionally, this algorithm assumes that the sample size $n$ is known, which might not be true in many applied scenarios.
-Thus, we replace the unknown sample size with a noisy version of it.
-Note that when the model includes the intercept, a privatized version of the sample size is in the entry (1,1) of $S_H$.
-Otherwise, users will need to spend part of their privacy budget querying this quantity.
+\cite{ferrando2020general}'s Algorithm 3 inputs are all functions of the noisy version of the summary statistics $S_H = S + H$, where $S=[X,Y]^t[X,Y]$ is the sufficient statistic for the linear model $Y = X\beta+\e$, $Y$ is the vector representing the observations for the response, $X$ is the design matrix, $\e$ is the vector of independent and identically distributed normal errors, and the elements of matrix $H$ are random noise sampled to achieve DP.
+The algorithm uses Monte Carlo simulation to approximate the sampling distribution of an estimator of $\beta$, say $\hat \beta_b$, based on $S_H$ that accounts for the randomness in both $\e$ and $H$.
+This algorithm assumes that the sample size $n$ is known, which may not be true in many applied scenarios.
+We choose to include the intercept in the linear model, so we obtain a privatized version of the sample size from the entry $(1,1)$ of $S_H$.
+We use this as the noisy sample size when applying \cite{ferrando2020general}'s Algorithm 3.
+If we chose not to include the intercept in our model, we would need to spend part of our privacy budget querying a noisy sample size estimate.